j4mie/paris/README.markdown

 2. The `find_one` and `find_many` methods will return instances of *your model subclass*, instead of the base `ORM` class.
 Like Idiorm, `find_one` will return a single instance or `false` if no rows matched your query, while `find_many` will return an array of instances, which may be empty if no rows matched.

+3. The `find_many` method will return an instance of ResultSet instead of an array.
+See the section on working with result sets.

-3. Custom filtering, see next section.
+4. Custom filtering, see next section.

 You may also retrieve a count of the number of rows returned by your query.
 This method behaves exactly like Idiorm's `count` method: